Baylor vs. Creighton: Odds, spread, over/under - NCAA Tournament Second Round

 - Odds to win the national championship: +1800

-- Sportsbooks rate Baylor higher (12th-best in the country) than the computer rankings do (14th-best).

-- The Bears' national championship odds have dropped from +1500 at the start of the season to +1800, the 81st-biggest change among all teams.
+- In terms of their national championship odds, the Bears have experienced the 81st-biggest change this season, falling from +1500 at the start to +1800.

-- Baylor has a 5.3% chance of winning the national championship, based on its moneyline odds.
+- With odds of +1800, Baylor has been given a 5.3% chance of winning the national championship.

 Sign up for DraftKings Sportsbook using our link for a first deposit bonus.